Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Distributionally Robust Reinforcement Learning

-Moving forward, we will suppress the explicit dependence on $\delta$.
+\end{definition} Moving forward, we will suppress the explicit dependence on $\delta$.

-We note that the definition of the DR Bellman equation assumes the existence and uniqueness of a fixed point, which is a consequence of the contraction property of $\cB$.
-Furthermore, the definition is equivalent to the min-max control optimal value under the notion of $S,A$-rectangularity \citep{Iyengar2005, wiesemann2013}.
-Specifically, this min-max optimal value is given by
+The DR Bellman equation has a unique solution as the fixed point of $\cB$, which is a consequence of $\cB$ being a contraction operator.
+Furthermore, the solution is equal to the max-min control optimal value of a \textit{SA-rectangular} distributionally robust MDP (DRMDP) \citep{Iyengar2005,nilim2005robust,wiesemann2013}.
+Specifically, this max-min optimal value is given by

-where $\Pi$ is the history-dependent policy class and $\cK^\pi(\delta)$ is a policy-dependent uncertainty set of probability measures on the sample path space.
-Intuitively, this value represents the optimal reward in the following adversarial environment: When the controller selects a policy $\pi$ , an adversary observes the policy and chooses a sequence of reward and transition measures within an uncertainty set indexed by $\delta$ which specifies the law of the state-action-reward process, where $\delta$ represents the adversary's level of power.
+where $\Pi$ is the history-dependent policy class, and the adversary chooses a policy $\kappa$ from an adversarial ambiguity set $\mathrm{K}$ that is induced by the KL ambiguity sets in \eqref{eqn:def_KL_delta_balls}.

+Intuitively, this value represents the optimal reward in the following adversarial environment: When the controller selects a policy \(\pi\), an adversary observes this policy and then chooses a counter-policy that determines the sequence of reward and transition distributions.
+The adversary's choice is constrained such that the reward and transition distributions induced by the counter-policy lie within the ambiguity set \eqref{eqn:def_KL_delta_balls} of radius $\delta$.
+The decisions made by both the controller and the adversary uniquely specify the law of the state-action-reward process, thereby determining the value of the policy pair \((\pi,\kappa)\).

-The equivalence of the minimax control optimal value and Definition \ref {def:DRvalue} indicates the optimality of stationary deterministic Markov control policy and stationary Markovian adversarial distribution choice.
-In the appendix section \ref{appendix:Robust_MDP}, we will provide a rigorous discussion of the construction of the robust MDP and the equivalence of the definitions of the value function.
+The equivalence of the max-min control optimal value \eqref{eqn:maxmin_control_val} and the solution to the DR Bellman equation \eqref{def:robust_Bellman} shows the optimality of stationary deterministic Markov control policies and stationary Markovian adversarial distribution choices.
+This equivalence, known as the \textit{dynamic programming principle} (DPP), is explored in detail in \citet{wang2024foundation}, where the adversary and controller can have asymmetric information structures.
+For those interested, we refer you to this paper.

+We note that \citet{wang2024foundation} considers a setting where the reward is not randomized, i.e., \(\cN_{s,a} = \{\delta_{r(s,a)}\}\) for some reward function \(r: \bd{S} \times \bd{A} \to [0,1]\).
+However, it is straightforward to generalize the DPP to include randomized rewards in the SA-rectangular setting.